Private Wireless Federated Learning with Anonymous Over-the-Air Computation: System Model

 \section{System Model}

-We consider $N$ wireless devices each hosting their local dataset $D_{i}$.
-A PS orchestrates these devices to learn a global model $\boldsymbol{w}$ by minimizing a global loss function $L=\frac{1}{N}\sum_{i\in[N]}\frac{1}{|D(i)|}\sum_{d\in D_{i}}l(\boldsymbol{w},d)$, where $l_{\boldsymbol{w},d}$ is an application-specific empirical loss function.
+We consider $N$ wireless devices.
+Each device $i\in[N]\triangleq \{1,2,\dots,N\}$ hosts their local dataset $D_{i}$, which are i.i.d. across the devices.
+A PS orchestrates these devices to learn a global model $\boldsymbol{w}$ by minimizing a global loss function $\mathcal{L}=\frac{1}{N}\sum_{i\in[N]} \frac{1}{|D_i|} \sum_{d \in D_{i}} \ell(\boldsymbol{w},d),$ where $\ell(\boldsymbol{w}, d)$ is an application-specific empirical loss function.
 We assume that the dataset is distributed among the devices with the identical probability and independent of each other.
-We employ distributed SGD to iteratively minimize $L$ across the devices.
+We employ distributed SGD to iteratively minimize $\mathcal{L}$ across the devices.
 At the beginning of iteration $t$, the PS broadcasts the global model $\boldsymbol{w}_{t}$ to all the devices.
 Then, the devices participating in the learning process in that iteration transmit their gradient estimates over a Gaussian MAC.
-The PS receives the superposition of the signals transmitted by the participating devices as
+In round $t$, the PS receives the superposition of the signals transmitted by the participating devices as